Limitations and restrictions of Assurance

 If the same AP is rediscovered in the inventory later, Catalyst Center automatically places it back on the map at the same site and position even if a different wireless controller manages it.

-To remove the AP data from the map when the AP is deleted from the inventory, you can do one of the following:
+To remove the AP data from the map when the AP is deleted from the inventory, do one of these tasks:

 Before deleting the wireless controller from the inventory, assign the corresponding APs to the Global site.
-For more information, see Add a Device to a Site.
+For more information, see Assign an unprovisioned device to a site.

 After deleting the wireless controller from the inventory, remove the corresponding planned APs from the map.
 For more information, see "Remove APs from a Map" in the Cisco Catalyst Center User Guide.

-After adding an AP to a floor, you must position it on the map using one of the following methods:
+After adding an AP to a floor, you must position it on the map using one of these methods:

 Manually position it on the map.
 Use this method if you can approximate the location of the AP using reference points in the building that you can correlate to the detail on the floor map.